Are You Abusing? Information for Batterers

 - Think you will keep them from seeing friends or family members?

 - Put your partner down frequently?

 - Have an explosive temper?

 - Not allow your partner to see their friends or family?

 - Frequently pressure your partner to have sex against their will?

+These can be signs of an abuser and no one deserves to live with abuse.
 The Texas Council on Family Violence (TCFV) is committed to helping you find information about changing your abusive behavior and helping you find Batterer Intervention and Prevention Programs (BIPPs) in Texas.
-To see if you are abusing your partner, ask yourself these questions.

 Commonly Asked Questions about BIPPs: